 Namsan Tower

-One of the most iconic landmarks of Seoul, the Namsan Tower is strategically located on the top of a hill, with the whole town underneath it.
+One of Seoul’s most iconic landmarks, the Namsan Tower, is strategically located on top of a hill, with the whole town underneath it.

-There are countless picture-perfect spots, such as the locker wall, the statues of Kakao Friends, various platforms, and of course, the Observation Deck.
+There are countless picture-perfect spots, such as the locker wall, the statues of Kakao Friends, various platforms, and the Observation Deck.

 Address: 105, Namsangongwon-gil, Yongsan-gu, Seoul